 - A. If barbs are deployed to the eye/eyelid, ear, nose, female breast, or genitalia transport the patient for removal.
-Refer to local police protocols for all other barb removal. - B. Consider Restraints as needed.
+Refer to local police protocols for all other barb removal.
+If the police are unable to remove the barb transport the patient for removal. - B. Consider Restraints as needed.